Eshwar1212-maker/property-estimate/README.md

 -For this project think I could've removed the server folder and just kept the project in end of itself.
 I'm realizing that it's because the HTML/CSS live inside of the Django app maybe the server folder can be misleading.

+-Have their be better validation on the form.
+For example, ensure that maybe only correct real addresses that only exist are allowed to get submitted.

 -AI model accuracy.
 Right now since I'm on the free plan of open AI I didn't have an opportunity to test that many times to get an accurate/precise model.
 I think the estimations could be more accurate.

 Overall, I had a blast working on the project.
 I would love to talk further about potential improvements if you guys proceed with the next round!